kigawas/kigawas.github.io/_posts/2018-11-22-y-combinator-in-python.md

 In the functional programming field, the famous [Y-combinator](https://en.wikipedia.org/wiki/Fixed-point_combinator#Fixed_point_combinators_in_lambda_calculus) is expressed in the lambda calculus format: `Y := lambda f.(lambda x.(f (x x)) lambda x.(f (x x)))`.
 With Y-combinator, we can implement recursion **without defining functions explicitly**.
 In this article, we'll discuss how to do it in Python.

-For simplicity, the calculus format can be split into two parts: inner/outer lambda.

 ## How to implement Y-combinator

 Let's break it into small pieces.
+For simplicity, the calculus format of the Y-combinator can be split into two parts: inner/outer lambda.

-First, we take a look on the outer side.
+First, let's have a look at the outer side.
 It's actually accepting an argument `f` and return the function `lambda x.(f (x x))` invoking (or "applying" as a FP jargon) with the argument `lambda x.(f (x x))`'s result.

 ### Inner lambda